 With respect to Henkel’s mobile apps (“apps”), you can stop all collection of data generated by use of the app by uninstalling the app.
 Also, you may be able to exercise specific privacy choices, such as enabling or disabling certain features (e.g., location-based services, push notifications, accessing calendar/contacts/phots, etc.), by adjusting the permissions in your mobile device and/or the app’s settings.
-Beware that if GPS precise location services are disabled, other means of establishing or estimating location (e.g., connecting to or proximity to wi-fi, Bluetooth, beacons, or Our networks) may persist.
-See also the prior section regarding the DAA’s mobile Interest-based Advertising choices.
+For information about opting out of Targeted Advertising relating to mobile apps, visit the DAA’s opt-out program for mobile apps at https://www.aboutads.info/appchoices.

 E. Careers Center

-If you have created a resume using Our Careers Center you may access, review, correct, update, change or delete your account profile information or resume at any time.
+If you have created a resume using Our online Careers portal you may access, review, correct, update, change or delete your account profile information or resume at any time.
 Simply log into your account, go to your profile or resume, and make the necessary changes.
-You may delete your resume from Our online database at any time by accessing your account; provided, however, that We reserve the right to maintain a copy (a) as required by applicable law; and (b) for so long as reasonably necessary for record keeping purposes except to the extent prohibited by applicable law.
+You may delete your resume from Our online database at any time by accessing your account; provided, however, that We reserve the right to maintain a copy for as long as is required or permitted by applicable law.

 Please send Us your questions or comments regarding Our privacy practices by emailing Us at PrivacyNA@henkel.com, or sending Us a letter addressed to: